 It happens to all of us at some point.
 The people we care about go through a crisis–serious sickness or an extended stay in the hospital–and we want to do something to help.
-Taking a plant-based meal is a wonderful act of love and can be a catalyst for healing as well.
+Taking a Plant-Based Meal is a wonderful act of love and can be a catalyst for healing as well.

 There is even a free meal scheduling service called Take Them a Meal that provides a wonderful platform for friends and family members to coordinate meals to help people during their time of need.
-I am so excited that TTAM has asked me to share some recipes for those that would like to provide healthy plant-based options.
+I am so excited that TTAM has asked me to share some recipes for those who would like to provide healthy plant-based options.
 12 of my favorites are listed below.

-Providing Healthy Food Can be a Catalyst for Healing
+Providing Healthy Food Can Be a Catalyst for Healing

-From personal experience, as someone who has suffered with multiple chronic medical issues, I can testify to the healing power of food.
+From personal experience, as someone who has suffered from multiple chronic medical issues, I can testify to the healing power of food.
 For over a decade, I dealt with painful and swollen joints, high blood pressure and cholesterol, sleeping issues, obesity, and a host of other medical conditions.